Cooking at Home - 4 Week Challenge: Developing independent life skills during Covid-19 emergency

 Supporting children and their educational transitions during the Covid-19 emergency response

 An online survey of 6th class students in Shannon Co.
-Clare on the theme of transitions will play an important part in the design of the secondary school virtual tours.
-This survey will be distributed by all Shannon primary schools in April 2020.
+Clare on the theme of transitions hasl played an important part in the design of the secondary school virtual tours.
+This survey was distributed to all South East Clare primary schools in April 2020.
 This is in keeping with the CYPSC commitment to youth participation in all phases of its projects.

 Five primary schools and five secondary schools in Clare will be selected by the Clare CYPSC to be pilot sites for the interactive virtual schools project.